-Food photography is now widely accessible, with smartphones and compact cameras able to take amazing, ready-to-use images.
+Food photography is now widely accessible to anybody, with smartphones and compact cameras able to take amazing images ready to use.
 Since almost everyone owns a smartphone, whether Android or iPhone, it’s possible to capture delicious pictures perfect for Instagram, blogs, and even magazines.
-With just a few tips, you can achieve stunning results – this is especially useful for London food brands looking for quick and authentic ways to create content online.
+With just a few tips, you can achieve stunning results, this is especially useful for London food brands looking for quick and authentic ways to create content online.

 Why would food brands want to use smartphones for food photography?